GlobalNamesArchitecture/gnfinder/README.md

 ## Usage

-The purpose of this gem is to access [gnfinder] functionality out of Ruby applications.
+The purpose of this gem is to access [GNfinder] functionality from Ruby applications.
 If you need to find names using other languages, use the [source code][client] of this gem for reference.
-For other usages read the original Go-lang [gnfinder] README file.
+For other usages read the original Go-lang [GNfinder] README file.

 First you need to create a instance of a `gnfinder` client